 Looking for Halloween bargains that won’t put a scare in your budget?
 You’re not alone.

 Halloween is one of America’s most popular holidays, but it’s expensive.
-This year, The National Retail Foundation predicts that 175 million people will spend an average of $86.79 each on spooky accessories like costumes, decorations, trick-or-treat candy and Halloween parties.
-That’s about 9 billion dollars!
+This year, the National Retail Foundation predicts that 172 million people will spend an average of $86.27 each on spooky accessories like costumes, decorations, trick-or-treat candy and Halloween parties.
+That's almost 9 billion dollars!

 Fortunately, there are some great ways to maximize your Halloween fun without breaking the bank.
-Here are our top ten ways to save money on Halloween.
+Here are our top 13 ways to celebrate Halloween on a budget.

 1. Sew your own